Gokulkannarasan/Module-1/1C VARIABLES AND  EXPRESSIONS OPERATORS-EXPONENT OF A GIVEN NUMBER USING ** OPERATOR.md

-# Experiment No: 1c-Varibles and Expressions, Operators -  Exponent of a Given Number Using ** Operator in Python
+# Experiment No: 1c-Varibles and Expressions, Operators -  Exponent of a Given Number Using ** Operator

 ## AIM
 To write a Python program that reads two integers from the user and finds the exponent (power) of the first number raised to the second number using the ** operator.